document.lastModified :

 The high impedance buffered input is similar to previous preamps, with the addition of TVS protection and value changes to better meet the characteristics of a 6m probe dipole when used as a broadband probe with common SDR receivers.

-The PCB is enclosed in a 3D printed housing and cover with dipole wire connections made through small holes in the enclosure's wall where they are soldered to pads on the PCB.
-Those holes and a channel in the cover are filled with silicone rubber to help keep the inside dry The CAT5 cable is clamped by the cover and exits from the bottom of the enclosure The entire assembly is fastened to a vertical mast approximately 24mm in diameter with TyWrap straps.
+The PCB is enclosed in a 3D printed housing and cover.
+Dipole wire connections are made through small holes in the enclosure's wall where they are soldered to pads on the PCB.
+Those holes and a channel in the cover are filled with silicone rubber to help keep the inside dry The CAT5 cable is clamped by the cover and exits from the bottom of the enclosure The entire assembly is fastened to a vertical mast approximately 24mm in diameter using TyWrap fasteners.

-In the 0-60MHz spectrogram below, taken during the daytime from a suburban location in Fort Collins, CO, note the relative absence of local QRN signatures reasonably flat noise floordemonstrating the lack of susceptibility to common mode noise as well as the wide signal dynamic range being tolerated..
+In the 0-60MHz spectrogram below, taken during the daytime from a suburban location in Fort Collins, CO, note the relative absence of local QRN signatures and a reasonably flat noise floor demonstrating the lack of susceptibility to common mode noise.
+Also notice wide signal dynamic range being tolerated..
 Thus, in this case to a large degree, "The antenna truly is the antenna".

-The short-dipole antenna model itself, which is used for part of this, is itself demonstrably incorrect.
+The short-dipole antenna model which is used for part of this modeling, is itself demonstrably incorrect.

 Material List